PaddlePaddle/PaddleX/docs/pipeline_usage/pipeline_develop_guide.en.md

 After fine-tuning your model with a private dataset, you will obtain local model weight files.

-To use the fine-tuned model weights, simply modify the production line configuration file by replacing the local paths of the fine-tuned model weights with the corresponding paths in the configuration file:
+To use the fine-tuned model weights, simply modify the pipeline configuration file by replacing the local paths of the fine-tuned model weights with the corresponding paths in the configuration file:

 ```bash
 ......